Sous-fonds F01-SF02 - Mount Saint Joseph Academy sous-fonds

 Administrative history

-The Mount Saint Joseph Academy was a school for girls directed by the Sisters of St. Joseph from 1950 to 1985.
+Mount Saint Joseph Academy was a school for girls directed by the Sisters of St. Joseph from 1950 to 1985.
 It was initially located at Sacred Heart Convent with a mere six students.
-In 1953, it moved to the newly built Mount St. Joseph convent property, opening in the former Hellmuth Ladies' College and Mount St. Joseph Orphanage building.
-At this time, there were 26 students but by 1957, this number had grown to 105 students.
-At this time, 80 girls resided at the school and 25 were day students.
-In 1958, the Academy was moved to a newly completed wing in the new Mount St. Joseph Motherhouse building.
+In 1953, it moved to the newly built Mount St. Joseph convent.
+At this time, there were 26 students but by 1957, this number had grown to 105 students (80 girls resided at the school and 25 were day students).
+In 1958, the Academy was moved to a newly completed wing in the Mount St. Joseph complex.

 The mission of the Academy was to provide secondary education for girls in which the Catholic faith was integrated into the curriculum and school life.
 Students had the option of being day students if they lived in the area or boarders if they came from far away.
 Students came from across Canada and 10%-15% came from other countries including the West Indies, Mexico, and Hong Kong.